 Legacy Cisco WLAN Controllers

-Cisco Wireless Controllers provide single-point management of wireless LANs by simplifying the handling of common functions including integrated IPS, fast RF control, automatic configuration, and full N+1 redundancy.
-Cisco Wireless Network controllers work with lightweight wireless access points to deliver enhanced performance and high-end management functions.
+Cisco Wireless Network Controllers provide single-point management of WLANs by streamlining the handling of key functions such as integrated intrusion prevention system (IPS), fast RF control, zero touch deployment, and full N+1 redundancy.
+Wireless Network controllers work with lightweight access points to offer superior performance and advanced control functions.

-Cisco WLAN Controllers offer the control, scalability, security, and dependability that network managers require to create secure, large-scale wireless networks, from branch locations to small businesses to main campuses.
-Cisco's first-generation Wireless Network Controllers can be clustered to provide accommodation for as many as 2400 access points for each roaming domain.
+WLAN Controllers provide the control, expandability, protection, and fault tolerance that system managers need to create secure, large-scale wireless solutions, from satellite offices to small companies to headquarter campuses.
+Cisco's first-generation WLCs can be configured together to provide support for as many as 2400 access points for each roaming domain.

-Cisco's WLCM or WLCM-E Module for Integrated Services Routers provides small-to medium businesses and large corporations an affordable solution to deploy and manage secure wireless networks at satellite offices.
-These devices manage up to 12 Cisco access points and are supported on 2800/3800 IS Routers and Cisco 3700 Series Routers.
-(To find out about Progent's online and on-premises support for Cisco routers, see Cisco router deployment and management services.)
+The Cisco WLCM or WLCM-E Wireless LAN Controller Module for Integrated Services (IS) Routers provides small-to medium businesses (SMBs) and enterprises a cost effective way to deploy and control protected wireless networks at branch offices.
+These controllers supervise up to 12 Aironet access points and are supported on 2800/3800 Series IS Routers and Cisco 3700 Series Routers.
+(To learn about Progent's remote and on-premises consulting services for Cisco routers, refer to Cisco router configuration and troubleshooting services.)

-How Progent Can Help You with Cisco Wireless Products
+How Progent Can Assist Your Business with Cisco Wireless Technology

-Progent can provide access to a Cisco-certified consultant to help your business to plan, install, maintain and repair a converged wired/wireless ecosystem incorporating a broad range of wireless products that provide the same security, extensibility, and ease of management you expect from your wired network.
-Progent can help you to manage early-generation Wi-Fi solutions from Cisco or upgrade seamlessly to current 802.11ac-comaptible products.
-Progent's CISM and CISSP security specialists can advise you about how to build security into your wireless network and your business operations.
-Progent's disaster recovery consultants and business continuity planners can help you to set up the HA features built into Cisco's wireless and wired products so your converged infrastructure provides non-stop business value.
+Progent can provide access to a Cisco-certified expert to assist your business to design, deploy, maintain and troubleshoot a converged wired and wireless environment integrating a broad range of wireless products that provide the same security, expandability, and manageability you demand from a wired environment.
+Progent can assist you to maintain legacy Wi-Fi products from Cisco or migrate efficiently to current 802.11ac Wi-Fi technology.
+Progent's CISM and CISSP security consultants can show you how to build security into your WLAN and into your company's operations.
+Progent's disaster recovery consultants and business continuity planning consultants can show you how to configure the high availability (HA) features built into Cisco's wireless and wired products so your converged infrastructure provides continuing business value.

-Progentís Wireless Site Survey helps you to plan and deploy a state-of-the-art WLAN optimized for your environment, providing a wireless ecosystem that provides seamless coverage, high speed and density, QoS to support IP video, enterprise-class security and compliance, and streamlined management.
-Progent's Wi-Fi Site Survey can be delivered remotely to cut time and costs, or onsite to deal with more difficult facilities.
+Progentís Wi-Fi Site Survey helps you to design and implement a state-of-the-art WLAN optimized for your facilities, offering a Wi-Fi solution that provides comprehensive coverage, high performance and density, Quality of Service features to accommodate IP video, advanced security and compliance, and easy management.
+Progent's Wireless Site Survey can be performed remotely to cut time and expense, or on premises to deal with more difficult facilities.

-For a more in-depth discussion of Progent's wireless consulting capabilities, visit Progent's Wireless LAN Expertise.
+For a more in-depth look at Progent's wireless consulting services, see Progent's Wireless Network Support.

-For additional information about Progent's engineering support for Cisco products, pick a subject:
+To find out additional information concerning Progent's consulting support for Cisco solutions, pick a subject:

-To ask Progent about professional expertise for Cisco networking, call 1-800-993-9400 or see Contact Progent.
+In order to contact Progent about engineering help for Cisco networking, call 1-800-993-9400 or go to Contact Progent.